-C. Types of erosion (4) Hydrau action ılic The sheer force of the river causing the bed and banks to erode.
+C. Types s of erosion (4) Hydraulic action The sheer force of the river causing the bed and banks to erode.
 Abrasion Material carried by the river erodes by scraping along the bed and banks.
 Attrition Eroded material carried by the river, hits into each other breaking down into smaller pieces.
 Solution The acids in the water causing erosion.

 E. Waterfall - upper course (2) Plunge pool A pool which forms at the bottom of a waterfall, undercutting the hard rock above.
-Gorge A steep sided valley left behind when a waterfall retreats up stream.
+Gorg le A steep sided valley left behind when a waterfall retreats up stream.

-F. Meander - middle course (2) Slip off slope The sloping bed of a meander, from the inside (shallow) to the outside (deep).
+Meander - middle course (2)

+the ne inside (shallow) to the outside deep).
 River cliff The undercut bank on the outside bend of a meander.
+G. G. Floodplain - lower course (2) Silt The fertile, eroded material